limbernie/limbernie.github.io/_posts/2018-01-27-cyberry-walkthrough.md

 ### Solving the Puzzle

-The image required some transformation before the puzzle can be revealed:
+The image required some transformation to reveal the puzzle:

 * Flip vertical
 * Invert colors